Ahh, nothing quite a long road trip. One lasting several days, weeks, or possibly even months! These 37 best road trip tips cover -

 - Two and a half months in Washington, Oregon, California, and Utah

 - Two and a half months driving from Los Angeles to Alaska and back!

 We road-tripped as a family, starting when the boys were aged 5 and 7.
 On our last trip to Alaska, they were 14 and 16!
 Time flies!
 And now, without further ado, our tips!

 1. Don't be afraid of the long road trip

-I know so many people who fantasize about a long road trip and never fulfill their dream.
-Don’t let that be you.
-Go out there and just do it.
-You’ll have fun and create memories which will last your entire life.
+I know many people who fantasize about a long road trip and never fulfill their dreams.
+Don't let that be you.
+Go out there and do it.
+You'll have fun and create memories that will last your entire life.

 And if at all possible - make it long.

 In our experience, it takes time to get into the "road trip ambiance," to shed off the stress and worry of everyday life, and get into the right state of mind.

 That's why I think a decent road trip should last at least weeks, preferably months.
 And don't worry, at least in North America, I guarantee you'll never run out of things to do and see or roads to travel.